Simulate, analyze, and test WLAN communications systems

 Signal Generation and Recovery

-Parameterize, generate, and recover different IEEE 802.11ax high efficiency (HE) format packets.
+Parameterize, generate, and recover various IEEE 802.11ax high efficiency (HE) format packets.

 Specify resource unit (RU) allocation.
 Configure various combinations of OFDMA and MU-MIMO transmissions.